-As part of their disclosure rules, many states require sellers to disclose details on environmental hazards that they know about, such as lead (see the Nolo article Seller Responsibility for Disclosing Lead-Based Paint Hazards) and mold (see Mold Hiding in Your Home).
+As part of their disclosure rules, many states require sellers to disclose details on environmental hazards that they know about, such as lead (see the Nolo article Seller Responsibility for Disclosing Lead-Based Paint Hazards) and mold (see Mold: Is It Hiding in the Home You're Buying?).
 This article focuses on legal and practical issues regarding asbestos in the home.

 Exposure to asbestos has been clearly linked to an increased risk of cancer, particularly for workers in the asbestos manufacturing industry or in construction jobs.
 Recognizing the health dangers of asbestos, the U.S. Occupational Safety and Health Administration (OSHA) sets standards for the testing, maintenance, and disclosure of asbestos in the workplace.
 While these regulations do not cover single-family homes, many states require that sellers disclose information on asbestos on the disclosure forms they provide buyers.

 If your state requires disclosure of asbestos on your property, and you know about (but did not disclose) the presence of asbestos, you could be sued by the buyer for damages suffered, such as lung and other health-related problems caused by inhaling asbestos fibers.